cp-algorithms/cp-algorithms/src/algebra/module-inverse.md

 This is known as [Linear Diophantine equation of two variables](./algebra/linear-diophantine-equation.html).
 As shown in the linked article, when $gcd(a, m) = 1$, the equation has a solution which can be found using the [Extended Euclidean algorithm](http://en.wikipedia.org/wiki/Extended_Euclidean_algorithm).
 Note that $gcd(a, m) = 1$ is also the condition for the Modular inverse to exist.

-Now, if we take module $m$ of both sides, we can get rid of $m . y$, and the equation becomes:
+Now, if we take modulo $m$ of both sides, we can get rid of $m . y$, and the equation becomes:

 $a . x \equiv 1 \; (mod \, m)$